Instructions for Visiting Astronomers on Mission to Chile

 (+56 2) 2464 4101

 (+56 51) 215 175

-Transfers from the Guesthouse will follow the usual procedure.
-Please note that the former procedure for airport pick up has been changed: Passengers must now approach the Centropuerto counter - either in the post customs area of the International Terminal or the baggage claim area of the Domestic Terminal - where s/he will be assigned with a vehicle.
+When arriving at the Santiago airport, e.g. to go to the ESO Guesthouse, it is very important that you follow this procedure.
+Travellers must approach the TransVIP counter – either in the post-customs area of the International Terminal (Llegadas Internacionales) or in the customs area of the Domestic Terminal (Llegadas Nacionales) – where s/he will be assigned a vehicle.

 WARNING!
 It has been reported that taxi drivers impersonating TransVIP personnel can approach you and offer their services when you exit the passengers-only area of the terminal.
 They may know that you are associated to ESO, and will make you pay some unreasonable taxi fees if you go with them.
 When you arrive in Chile, ESO has already paid for your taxi and your name is on a list of passengers held by TransVIP personnel at their counter.
 To avoid being scammed, it is imperative that you always go to the TransVIP counter, give your name and indicate that you are an ESO traveller.
 You will then be given instructions and the exit gate at which your taxi is located.
 You never have to pay a taxi fee in Santiago when your trip has been arranged by ESO.
 Taxi fees paid by travellers to "fake drivers" will not be reimbursed by ESO.

 Please refer to the map below to locate the TransVIP counters in the Santiago airport.

 When leaving the Guesthouse or your hotel in Santiago, a taxi will be arranged in advance for you by ESO personnel in order to get you to the airport.